Combe Martin History Homepage

 He achieved his M.A. in 1542, and, 'being esteemed a knowing person in the tongues' was selected by Henry VIII for the Hebrew professorship.

-A celebrity in gazetteers of Devon during the 19th century, Harding died at Louvain in 1572, and was buried in the church of St. Gertrude.
+Thomas Harding was a significant figure in the 16th century Counter-Reformation.
+A celebrity in gazetteers of Devon during the 19th century, Harding died at Louvain, Belgium in 1572 and was buried in the Church of Saint Gertrude, Nivelles.

 Exmoor Culture, Legend and Folklore